 It is a unique opportunity to pray before the very presence of Our Lord, exposed in the monstrance.
 It means that you can have some time in the real presence of the Lord, to recite your favorite prayers, read the bible, contemplate acts of faith, hope, charity, thanksgiving, reparation, pray a rosary or do whatever type of prayerful devotion that suits you, before Our Lord.
 It is also a unique opportunity for families to come together and spend some quiet time with the Lord as a family.

 The Chapel of The Divine Mercy at St. Ann's is located on Grant Avenue between Gilpin and Shallcross Avenues.
 The Blessed Sacrament is exposed 7 days a week.
-We are planning to re-open the chapel on Sunday, August 8 at 7am.

 The chapel will be open 7 days a week from 7am until 7pm.